A few days ago, I prepared a headline that I was quite pleased with.

 3. Cunningly, Toni’s Fitness “Secret” Revealed does not reveal itself as a commercial message.
 Eat Your Way To A Top Bod, by contrast, very much does.

 4. And Toni’s Fitness “Secret” Revealed leverages celebrity.
-The picture is of none other than Toni Terry, wife of the current Chelsea captain John Terry.
+The picture is of none other than Toni Terry, wife of at-the-time Chelsea captain John Terry.
 You wouldn’t know that with Eat Your Way To A Top Bod.

 There’s a final difference between the two headlines which is the most important of them all.